Identifying Network Structure of Linear Dynamical Systems: Observability and Edge Misclassification: Conditions for Identical Measurements

-Theorem \ref{thm:identical} establishes that networks in the set, $\mathcal{A} = \{A+\Delta : \Ob \Delta = 0 \}$ all generate the same measurements.
-Now we consider a simple example to examine the cardinality of this set, consider the following network topology and measurement scheme
+Theorem \ref{thm:identical} implies the set of networks that are indistinguishable is $\mathcal{A} = \{A+\Delta : \Ob \Delta = 0 \}$.
+Consider the following example network and measurement scheme:

-We note that the number of \textit{structurally dissimilar} networks, i.e., networks that do not share the same underlying unweighted adjacency matrix, is $2^{n^2}$.
-For a network with $n=4$ nodes as in \eqref{eq:example} there are $65536$ possible structurally dissimilar networks.
-We see that for the choice of $A$ and $C$ in \eqref{eq:example}
+The number of \textit{structurally dissimilar} networks, i.e., networks that do not share the same underlying unweighted adjacency matrix, is $2^{n^2}$.
+For a network with $n=4$ nodes, as in \eqref{eq:example}, there are $65536$ possible structurally dissimilar networks.
+For the choice of $A$ and $C$ in \eqref{eq:example}